Clockwork-Critter/Critter-Corner/content/Resources/Trans-Resources.md

 *   [Safe and sound: a renter-friendly guide to home repair](https://search.worldcat.org/title/Safe-and-sound-:-a-renter-friendly-guide-to-home-repair/oclc/1393439855/)

-    * A book that walks through getting an apartment, working with management, and fixing issues that come up, written by a trans woman with an emphasis on challenges faced by minorities
+    * A book that walks through getting an apartment, working with management, and fixing issues that come up, written by a trans woman with an emphasis on challenges faced by minorities.
 *    [LGBTQ Discrimination in the Workplace](https://employeejustice.com/lgbtq-discrimination-in-the-workplace/)

      * A good primer on LGBTQ Workplace Discrimination and what can be done about it.
-Not an endorsement of the services they offer
+Not an endorsement of the services they offer.
 ## Medical Resources
 --------------------------------------------------------------------------------------------